Riverwoods, Illinois

 Riverwoods is a village in Lake County, Illinois, United States.
 It was established on the banks of the Des Plaines River in 1959 by local steel magnate Jay Peterson.
 Per the 2020 census, the population was 3,790.
-The corporate headquarters of Discover Financial and CCH are located there, as well as Orphans of the Storm, an animal shelter founded in 1928 by famous dancer Irene Castle.
+The corporate headquarters of CCH are located there, as well as Orphans of the Storm, an animal shelter founded in 1928 by famous dancer Irene Castle.
 The village used to host the annual "Arts & Riverwoods" festival.

+History

+In 1885 a station for the Wisconsin Central Railroad was built near the modern day intersection of Deerfield Road and North Milwaukee Avenue that over time caused an increase in the local population.
+The first half of the 20th-century saw Riverwoods as a popular vacation spot.
+The Des Plaines River was often frequented by outdoorsman.

+In 1959 the locals had Riverwoods incorporated as a village in order to halt development and protect their woodlands.

+The 565 acre Edward L. Ryerson Conservation Area is considered the soul of the community after the Ryerson family began donating their land to the Lake County Forest Preserves in 1966.